The Timberman is a USAT sanctioned race. A USAT race official will be in attendance.

 Swimmers may hang on to a boat or a pontoon to rest without disqualification.
 Keep buoys and line of pontoon boats on your right.

-Super sprint turnaround will be the first set of orange buoys.
+Super sprint turnaround will be the bright green buoys.

 International will be the final set of buoys.

 Each competitor is responsible for ensuring that his/her bicycle meets the minimum safety standards required.
 Cyclists are responsible for their own safety and for compliance with traffic laws on the cycling course.
 Cyclists are expected to heed directions and instructions of race officials.

 ALWAYS ride on the right side of the road.
 Helmets approved by ANSI or Snell are required during the bike race.
 They must be on your head with chin strap fastened securely any time you are on your bike before, during and after the race.
 PLEASE NOTE: Handlebars need to be plugged at ends.

 No individual support vehicles or assistance by anyone is allowed.

 Water bottles are provided and there are no aid stations on bike course.
 Timberman is a no- draft race.
 Drafting is defined as the maintenance of a static position to the rear (within three bike lengths) or to the side (within 6 feet) of another cyclist or vehicle.

 Exemptions to the drafting rule are: (a) when passing a cyclist if done within 15 seconds, (b) when the cyclist is required to reduce speed for safety reasons (e.g. weather, traffic control) or to receive aid, and (c) on curves or turns of 90 degrees or more.

 Immediately after exiting the bike corral runners stay to the right of the road while on resort property.
 After leaving resort property runners stay on the left side of the road (please avoid returning runners).
 On returning to resort property runners stay on the right side of the road to the finish chute.